MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Methodology

 \subsubsection{Inclusion Criteria}

-The selection procedure to include an article in our review was based on these inclusion criteria: \begin{itemize} \item [IN1] The publication must discuss the impact of at least one human factor, not in a generic sense, but related to one or more cyberthreats. \item [IN2] The publication must be peer-reviewed (we exclude unpublished articles, theses, etc.). \item [IN3] The publication must be a full paper (not a short paper, demo, poster, or workshop paper) published in top venues, specifically journals ranked at least Q3 in Scimago, or papers published in conferences ranked as at least class C in the Core Conference Portal. \item [IN4] The publication must be written in English. \end{itemize}
+The selection procedure to include an article in our review was based on these inclusion criteria: \begin{itemize} \item [IN1] The publication must discuss the impact of at least one human factor, not in a generic sense, but related to one or more cyberthreats. \item [IN2] The publication must be peer-reviewed (we exclude gray literature, such as unpublished manuscripts, master's or doctoral theses, white papers, technical reports, and non-peer-reviewed preprints). \item [IN3] The publication must be a full paper (not a short paper, demo, poster, or workshop paper) published in recognized venues.
+Given the interdisciplinary nature of this research, we did not restrict the selection to a predefined list of disciplines or computer science venues.
+Instead, publications from any relevant field (e.g., Cybersecurity, HCI, Psychology, Behavioral Sciences) were included, provided the venue met a universal quality baseline: specifically, journals ranked at least Q3 in Scimago, or conferences ranked as at least class C in the Core Conference Portal. \item [IN4] The publication must be written in English. \end{itemize}

-To optimize the scoping process and avoid redundancy, as this technique recommends, we excluded papers that were already comprehensively analyzed in existing reviews \cite{desolda2021human, tornblad2021characteristics, jampen2020don, nifakos2021influence, tornblad2021characteristics, levesque2018technological}.
-The selection process was conducted independently by two researchers.